Eric Schulz: Business career

 In June 1987 Schulz started his career at Procter & Gamble in the Food & Beverage Division and within 5 years advanced from brand assistant for Citrus Hill juice brand team to Hawaiian Punch brand manager.
-He joined P&G's "Invention Team" lead by Doug Hall and launched new products for Folgers Coffee, Duncan Hines and Hawaiian Punch.
+He joined P&G's "Invention Team" led by Doug Hall and launched new products for Folgers Coffee, Duncan Hines and Hawaiian Punch.
 Working together they developed a Rapid Test that reduced new product concept testing time significantly, reporting results from 5 cities in 7 days.
 Schulz was also part of the team working on Citrus Hill package redesign that resulted in adding pouring spout to the carton (that later became a standard for packaged juices).

 From 1992 to 1994 Schulz worked as senior brand manager at Buena Vista Home Entertainment.
 He was responsible for the home video marketing and helped develop Disney's first direct-to-video release The Return of Jafar (1994).

 In July 1994, he joined The Coca-Cola Company as Director of Worldwide Olympic Marketing and managed various Olympic events during the 1996 Summer Olympics including Olympic Torch Relay, Coca-Cola Olympic City theme park in Atlanta as well as Olympic advertising.

 He became Vice President of Marketing for Feld Entertainment.
 In January 1997, Schulz moved to Special Olympics International and in November 1999 became Vice President of Event Marketing for the initial launch of the XFL Football League.
 In 1999, he published his first book on marketing The Marketing Game: How the World's Best Companies Play to Win.

 In May 2005, he rejoined the Utah Jazz as Vice President of Marketing, where he launched several new initiatives including an integrated social media portal, NBA's first fan-based blogger network, the “Utah Jazzbots", variable ticket pricing, a contest to find a new team theme song, interactive TV test and a fan club called “Jazz Rowdies”.